ROUTINES / BEDTIME ROUTINE / ROUTINES

 Eat And Drink Healthy Items Before Sleeping

 The foods and drinks you consume before bed can greatly influence the quality of your sleep.
 While heavy meals and alcohol can lead to sleep disturbances, going to bed hungry isn’t the solution either.
-Striking the right balance with a light snack or a cup of non-caffeinated herbal tea can help you unwind and get ready for a peaceful night’s sleep.

 • Skip heavy meals and alcohol before bed: Consuming a large meal or drinking alcohol before going to sleep can cause discomfort, indigestion, and frequent trips to the bathroom, all of which can disrupt your sleep routine.